Query panels overview

 Breaking this down:

-* `runs` is a variable automatically injected in Query Panel Expressions when the Query Panel is in a Workspace.
-Its "value" is the list of runs which are visible for that particular Workspace.
-[Read about the different attributes available within a run here](/models/track/public-api-guide/#understanding-the-different-attributes).
+* `runs` is a variable automatically injected in query panel expressions when the query panel is in a workspace.
+Its value is the list of runs visible for that workspace.
+For details about the different attributes available within a run, see [Understanding the different attributes](/models/track/public-api-guide/#understanding-the-different-attributes).

-* `summary` is an op which returns the Summary object for a Run.
-Ops are *mapped*, meaning this op is applied to each Run in the list, resulting in a list of Summary objects.
+* `summary` is an op that returns the Summary object for a run.
+Ops are *mapped*, meaning this op is applied to each run in the list, resulting in a list of Summary objects.

-* `["cifar10_sample_table"]` is a Pick op (denoted with brackets), with a key of `cifar10_sample_table`.
-Since Summary objects act like dictionaries or maps, this operation picks that field from each Summary object.
+* `["cifar10_sample_table"]` is a Pick op (denoted with brackets) with a key of `cifar10_sample_table`.
+Because Summary objects act like dictionaries or maps, this operation picks that field from each Summary object.

 ### Configurations

-Select the gear icon on the upper left corner of the panel to expand the query configuration.
-This allows the user to configure the type of panel and the parameters for the result panel.
+In the upper-left corner of the panel, click the gear icon to expand the query configuration.
+The configuration lets you set the type of panel and the parameters for the result panel.

 <Frame>